Colorado Buffaloes begin season at home against the Towson Tigers - WTOP News

 Boulder, Colorado; Monday, 7:30 p.m.
 EST

-BOTTOM LINE: The Colorado Buffaloes begin the season at home against the Towson Tigers.
+BOTTOM LINE: The Colorado Buffaloes host the Towson Tigers in the season opener.

-Towson went 8-7 on the road and 21-12 overall a season ago.
-The Tigers allowed opponents to score 66.7 points per game and shot 42.0% from the field last season.
+Towson went 8-7 on the road and 21-12 overall last season.
+The Tigers averaged 71.8 points per game while shooting 44.7% from the field and 36.7% from 3-point range last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.